Brass Online Tournament

 Season 20 Game Assignments

-Group and Match Assignments for Season 8 will be here.
+Group and Match Assignments for Season 20 are here.
+You can also see your games on bucketofdice.
 You may choose any color, as the webmaster of Order of the Hammer has confirmed that Start Player can not be predetermined and this capability will not be instituted.

 Be sure to name the game using the game name below and invite the other players listed.
 All games should be password protected using the word “meeple” in all lowercase letters.
 Any player may set up the game, but the winner of each game is responsible for entering the results using the game results report form.